isacben/rankin/README.md

 The website parameter must have the same format the Google registers in the search results.
 To know what the format of your target website name is, use the following command in the Google search bar:

 <pre>site:yourwebsite.com</pre>

+<h2>Warning</h2>

+Be careful.
+Do not overuse this script.
+If you run it too many times, Google will notice and you will be blocked.
+The script will get a 503 (server error) error for certain time.

+<h2>Disclaimer</h2>

+This script was developed just for education pourposes.
+I do not promote the usage of this script for any other reason than that.
+I am not using the script for any other reason than education.
+I am not responsible of how anyone uses this script.